AlShiri/Dpp-Stackfuel-Data-Analytics/README.md

 The goal of this project is to build a predictive model that estimates the probability of loan default.

 **Methods:**
-Exploratory Data Analysis
+Performed exploratory data analysis to identify key relationships and trends.
-Logistic Regression
+Applied logistic regression to model the probability of loan default and interpret key risk drivers.

 ## 🎯 Key Findings

-- 📈 **Key finding 1:** Borrowers with higher interest rates and larger loan-to-income ratios are more likely to default.
+- 📈 **Key finding 1:** Borrowers with larger loan-to-income ratio and higher interest rates are more likely to default.
 - 🔍 **Key finding 2:** Past default history strongly predicts future defaults, with repeat defaulters about twice as likely to default again.
 - 💡 **Key finding 3:** Borrower profile—including lower loan grades, certain loan purposes (debt consolidation, medical, home improvement), and renting versus owning—also influences risk, highlighting how both creditworthiness and personal circumstances affect default likelihood.